carllippert/chrome-devtools-mcp-for-brave/README.md

 Your MCP client should open the browser and record a performance trace.

 > [!NOTE]
 > The MCP server will start the browser automatically once the MCP client uses a tool that requires a running browser instance.
-Connecting to the Chrome DevTools MCP server on its own will not automatically start the browser.
+Connecting to the DevTools MCP server on its own will not automatically start the browser.

 ## Tools